 When the ChefSteps YouTube commenters aren’t remarking on the sexiness of our chef team, they’re often asking what aprons they wear.
 Use the holiday as a chance to help your favorite cook stock up on some pro apparel.

 A great companion gift to a new espresso or other coffee machine: a coffee subscription from our favorite roaster, Herkimer.
 Also, now tell your caffeinated loved one to check out our free Espresso class to learn the ins and outs of extraction.
+For any coffee lover, a coffee machine and anything to go with it would make great gifts.
+It’s not something that won’t be used, especially for someone who drinks coffee daily.
+With this being said, information such as how to descale a Keurig coffee maker instructions, for example, may also come in handy, as some people may not know how to clean their machine properly.
+Knowing information like this can prevent the machine from becoming rusty and unusable.

 When we cook, we weigh everything.
 It’s not only more accurate than measuring by volume, it’s just easier.
 A digital scale is a great gift for helping your favorite cook yield better results every time.
 The one we use is a little pricey, but is very precise and durable-a great gift for a seasoned cook who will make frequent use of such a tool.
 Beginners might opt for a cheaper model to get started-they’re available at every price point.